thecodingmachine/react-native-boilerplate/README.md

 npx react-native init MyApp --template @thecodingmachine/react-native-boilerplate
 ```

-Assuming you have all the requirements installed, you can setup and run the project by running:
+Assuming you have all the requirements installed, you can run the project by running:

-- `yarn install` to install the dependencies
-- run the following steps for your platform

-### Android

-- only the first time you run the project, you need to generate a `debug key` with:
-  - `cd android/app`
-  - `keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000`
-  - `cd ../..` to come back to the root folder
 - `yarn start` to start the metro bundler, in a dedicated terminal
-- `yarn android` to run the Android application (remember to start a simulator or connect an Android phone)

-### iOS

-- `cd ios`
-- `pod install` to install pod dependencies
-- `cd ..` to come back to the root folder
-- `yarn start` to start the metro bundler, in a dedicated terminal
-- `yarn ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)
+- `yarn <platform>` to run the *platform* application (remember to start a simulator or connect a device)

 ## Digging Deeper